Charter fishing licence

 Permanent and temporary transfer of a charter fishing licence

-To permanently or temporarily transfer an existing licence to another person, you must submit a register transfer of charter fishing licence application to Fisheries Queensland.
+To register the permanent or temporary transfer an existing licence to another person, you must submit a register transfer of charter fishing licence application.

-If it is to be a temporary transfer, this should be noted on the form.
-The temporary transfer period should be included (i.e. 'transfer from' date, and 'transfer to' date).
+If it's a temporary transfer, this should be noted on the form.
+The temporary transfer period should also be included (i.e. 'transfer from' date, and 'transfer to' date).

-If there is a third-party interest recorded against a licence, their permission to transfer the licence is also needed.
+If there is a third-party interest recorded against a licence, their permission to transfer the licence is required before the application can be progressed.